jrunestone/ExtPlaneNet/README.md

 # ExtPlaneNet
-A C# (Mono) library that uses [ExtPlane-Plugin](https://github.com/vranki/ExtPlane) to ease communication with X-Plane on all platforms.
+A C# (Mono) library that uses the [ExtPlane plugin](https://github.com/vranki/ExtPlane) to ease communication with X-Plane on all platforms.
 Inspired by the [ExtPlaneInterface library for Java](https://github.com/pau662/ExtPlaneInterface) by pau662.

 ## License
 **GNU GPLv3**